 Then there are the demands from the digital economy.
 Organizations must contend with real-time, free-flowing information between vendors and other partners that are susceptible to business interruption.
 This model opens multiple access points that need to be carefully reviewed and managed.

 Another part of the organization that needs resilience is its reputation.
 When it comes to a company’s public image, social media can either be their best friend or their worst enemy.
-Hence, how an organization responds to a vendor incident will determine their reputation as well as impact the potential for fines and legal action.
+Hence, how an organization responds to a vendor incident will determine its reputation as well as impact the potential for fines and legal action.

 Customers “vote with their feet” and often stop doing business with a company that’s suffered a breach.
 According to SAI Global’s Reputational Trust Index 2019, 65 percent of those surveyed viewed data privacy as the most important attribute when considering a company’s trustworthiness.
 This illustrates that data security is more than just a compliance issue, but one of trust and reputation.